Terms and Conditions of Service for Brackendale Tree Care Limited

 • Staff are not to shake hands with each other or customers.

-• Staff will eat their lunch either outside or alone in a company vehicle.
+• Staff will eat their lunch either outside or in a company vehicle.

-• Staff will not use toilet facilities in customer’s houses.
+• Where possible staff will not use toilet facilities in customer’s houses.

 • Workplaces and vehicles should be cleaned more frequently.
 In particular vehicle door handles and steering wheels.